socialmediatools/HyperVote-Terminal/README.md

 Our script gets followers of users and voting all their stories.
 That’s simple and clear.

 ### Features

--Detailed digital tutorial about installation and setup -Real-time emulation of an Android App in the back-end -Count of voting stories per day depends on followers quality of targeted account -You can set multiple targets
+- Detailed digital tutorial about installation and setup
+- Real-time emulation of an Android App in the back-end
+- Count of voting stories per day depends on followers quality of targeted account
+- You can set multiple targets
--Unlimited accounts usage
+- Unlimited accounts usage
--Proxy support
+- Proxy support
--Two-factor authentification support
+- Two-factor authentification support
--Bypassing of verification challenge
+- Bypassing of verification challenge
--You can run this script via Terminal/Console in Windows/Mac/Linux or on your own server
+- You can run this script via Terminal/Console in Windows/Mac/Linux or on your own server